nikkikobako/MS2-Rescue-Me/README.md

    -   #### Imagery
         -   Imagery is important.
 The photos are the main attraction and are used to catch the users attention with the initial carousel.
             The love me page is then used to help the visitor pick their forever pet.

+    -   #### Icon
+        -   The rescue me icon was created using canva, I used a one of their free templates and added some text using a purple colour to match my site colour Scheme

 ### Wireframes <a name="wireframes"></a>
 Wireframes are for mobile, tablet and desktop.
 There are 3 pages; home, fun pet game and love me plus a modal popup for all media's for home visits